Louvre, Versailles to turn off lights earlier in energy savings push

 The city of Paris announced earlier this week it would start switching off the ornamental lights that grace city monuments it manages hours earlier than usual, plunging the Eiffel Tower and other landmarks into darkness to cope with surging electricity costs.

-French Culture Minister Rima Abdul Malak said on Saturday, the Louvre Pyramid would follow suit, going dark at 11:00 pm instead of 1:00 am.
+French Culture Minister Rima Abdul Malak said on Saturday, the Louvre Pyramid would follow suit, going dark at 11.00 pm (Paris time) instead of 1.00 am.

 "Symbols are very important to raise public awareness," she said, adding that symbolic measures alone will not be enough to bring down electricity usage.